Siemens OpenSSL Vulnerability in Industrial Products (Update E)

 Siemens reports that the vulnerability affects the following industrial products:

-- SIMATIC WinCC (TIA Portal) v14: All versions,
+- SIMATIC WinCC (TIA Portal) v14: All versions prior to v14 SP1 Update 6

 - SINUMERIK Integrate Access MyMachine service engineer client as part of Sinumerik Integrate Product suite: All versions prior to and including v4.1.7, and